Filipe Albuquerque

-Filipe Miguel Delgadinho Albuquerque (born 13 June 1985) is a Portuguese professional racing driver, currently driving an Cadillac V-Series.R in the IMSA SportsCar Championship for Wayne Taylor Racing, and an Oreca 07 in the European Le Mans Series for Nielsen Racing.
-He has claimed a LMP2 class title at the 2019–20 FIA World Endurance Championship, an LMP2 class win at the 2020 24 Hours of Le Mans, and overall wins at the 24 Hours of Daytona in 2018 and 2021.
+Filipe Miguel Delgadinho Araújo Albuquerque (né Albuquerque; born 13 June 1985) is a Portuguese professional racing driver, currently driving a Cadillac V-Series.R in the IMSA SportsCar Championship for Wayne Taylor Racing.

+A former Audi factory driver in DTM and LMP1, Albuquerque has been most successful in LMP2, winning the FIA World Endurance Championship, European Le Mans Series and 24 Hours of Le Mans for United Autosports in 2020.
+Additionally, he is a three-time IMSA runner-up and two-time overall winner of the 24 Hours of Daytona in 2018 and 2021.

 Career

 Albuquerque driving for Epsilon Euskadi at the Donington Park round of the 2007 Formula Renault 3.5 Series season.

-Filipe Albuquerque started his motor racing career in karting in 1993, "I started karting as a joke, but it quickly became more and more serious" Albuquerque recalled, "It's really hard to get sponsorship to go racing.
+Albuquerque started his motor racing career in karting in 1993, "I started karting as a joke, but it quickly became more and more serious" Albuquerque recalled, "It's really hard to get sponsorship to go racing.
 Without Red Bull I would probably be at home studying" he added.
-The young Portuguese driver went on to win two national karting titles before moving up to Spanish Formula Three with the help of Red Bull.
+He went on to win two national karting titles before moving up to Spanish Formula Three with the help of Red Bull.
 But later, Albuquerque was moved up to the Formula Renault, "a driver was fired from Red Bull" The Portuguese commented, "and I was told I would do the Renault 2.0-litre race in Zolder."
 Albuquerque was the fastest driver for the team during the race and so became the permanent replacement and was also called into the Formula Renault German series.

 Albuquerque finished sixth in the Spanish Formula Three championship, fifth in the Formula Renault Eurocup and third in the Formula Renault Germany series, finishing as a highest positioned rookie in all three championships.
 In 2006, Albuquerque raced in two championships, the Formula Renault Eurocup championship and the North European Formula Renault championship, where he won the Drivers' title in both series.

 For 2007, Albuquerque entered the Formula Renault 3.5 Series championship with the Epsilon Euskadi team, and finished fourth in the drivers' championship.
 He was also chosen as replacement of Ernesto Viso in the Silverstone round of GP2 Series, following the Venezuelan's accident at Magny-Cours.
 Albuquerque remained in Formula Renault 3.5 for 2008, but only competed in four races, as he focussed on the A1 Grand Prix series.

 Albuquerque driving for A1 Team Portugal in the 2008–09 A1 Grand Prix season.

 Albuquerque made his A1 GP début in the 2007–08 season, replacing João Urbano at A1 Team Portugal mid-season.
 He finished every race he started in the points, including three podium finishes, and the team finished eleventh in that year's championship.
 He returned for the 2008–09 season as the team's sole driver, and finished third overall after a campaign which saw him take Portugal's first series win, in China.
 He was retained for the 2009–10 season, but the series ran into financial trouble and the new season was cancelled before it began.